QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/service-accounts-for-aws.md

   eksctl utils associate-iam-oidc-provider --cluster my-cluster --approve
   ```

   c.
-In AWS CLI, run the following to get the IAM OIDC provider you created:
+In AWS CLI, run the following to get the Arn for IAM OIDC provider you created:
     ```jsx title=
     aws iam list-open-id-connect-providers | grep my-cluster-oidc-provider
     ```